Hamish Erskine

 Maj.
 Hon.
-James Alexander Wedderburn "Hamish" St. Clair-Erskine (23 August 1909 – 17 December 1973) was a British soldier and Scottish aristocrat aesthete.
+James Alexander Wedderburn "Hamish" St. Clair-Erskine (23 August 1909 – 17 December 1973) was a British soldier and aristocrat aesthete.
 Though he was homosexual, he was engaged to Nancy Mitford and inspired the male lead in her novel Highland Fling.

 Early life

 Known as Hamish, he was born at Chetwode, White Waltham, Maidenhead, the first child of James St Clair-Erskine, 5th Earl of Rosslyn (1869–1939), and his third wife, Vera Mary Bayley.
 He had two elder half-siblings, Lady Rosabelle (1891–1956) and Francis, Lord Loughborough (1892–1929); and two younger siblings, Lady Mary (1912–1993) and Maj.
 Hon.
 David (1917–1985).

 At Eton College, Erskine was the lover of Tom Mitford.
 He attended Oxford University, where he was friends with Evelyn Waugh and John Betjeman.
 In the Letters edited by Betjeman's daughter, Candida Lycett Green, and published in 1996, she remembers how her father and Erskine "went out in fast cars, driving all night in the flat country near Coolham".
 According to James Lees-Milne's diaries:

 At Oxford he had the most enchanting looks – mischievous, twinkling eyes, slanting eyebrows.
 He was slight of build, well dressed, gay as gay, always snobbish however, and terribly conscious of his nobility [...] the toast of the university.